 A quick reminder to stop and celebrate victories both big and small along the way: in December 2018, one year after losing my mobility, we took a hike to celebrate progress!

 After a month of PT sessions, we failed to make any more progress on mobilizing my ankle.
 My physiatrist ordered an X-ray to see if anything was preventing progress – it held the good news that nothing in my ankle had fused.
 We put a hold on PT, added in some new calf stretches, and scheduled an MRI of the ankle to be sure the X-ray hadn’t missed anything.

-After strapping myself into my knee and ankle brace for a year, I shared about the struggles and lessons learned.
+After strapping myself into my knee and ankle brace for a year, I shared the struggles and lessons learned.

-My oncologist recommended that we schedule an appointment with my surgeon to review the MRI results.
-The surgeon thought I was a good candidate and recommended undergoing an achilles lengthen surgery – which is likely to be scheduled before the end of 2019.
+After wrapping up chemo, my oncologist recommended that we schedule an appointment with my surgeon to review the MRI results.
+The surgeon thought I was a good candidate and recommended undergoing an Achilles lengthening surgery.

-To this day, my Desmoid journey continues.
-It’s a daily fight worth fighting.
+The Desmoid journey never truly ends even when treatment concludes.
+Even so, it’s a fight worth fighting.
 I wouldn’t be who I am today if I hadn’t received my diagnosis.
 And while I wouldn’t wish the same diagnosis on anyone, I am grateful for the lessons I have learned along the way.